8 Asian Condiments to Build Your Pantry Now

 Doubanjiang, Sriracha, Fish Sauce, and Soy Sauce: The Four That Deserve Their Own Bottles

 Start with chili crisp and gochujang.
-Use them for two weeks on everything.
+Use them on everything for two weeks.
 Then add one more.
-This is how you actually build a pantry instead of collecting jars that sit unused.
+That’s how you build a working pantry, not a shelf of unused jars.